wa6pzb/RuralPhone/worklog.md

 - [ ] Using level converter decode all the DTMF digits

 ## Ideas
-Send DTMF reserved tones like "A" on an interval to sigbal line in use
+Send DTMF reserved tones like "A" on an interval to signal line in use

 using https://app.smartdraw.com/ to draw and snap simple drawings for the project